kel151/1stmilestoneproject/README.md

 This is what some users may see:
 ![Colour Difference 2](assets/img/colourdiff2.jpg)

-While I remain unsure what the cause of this is, it would appear that this is purely due to one's individual settings on their device, whether it be a laptop, mobile, desktop, etc. This issue does seem to be to localised to a certain few, meaning that for the average user the project should appear normally.
+This occurs regardless of using DevTools or sites like Am I Responsive.
+So, essentially, if the colour appears correctly for you, then it will do so no matter what medium you view it through.
+Unfortunately, the same is true vice versa.
+While I remain unsure what the cause of this is, it would appear that this is may be due to one's individual device settings.
+This issue does seem to be to localised to a certain few, meaning that for the average user the project should appear normally.
 But this finding has given me a note of improvement and pointed me towards something that I can work to make better in the future.

 The third step of my testing involved the utilization of [Code Verifier](https://validator.w3.org/), which yielded the following result:
 ![Code Verifier Test](assets/img/cvtest.PNG)